regularfry/mainpy/README.rst

 Most of the work, including:

+* Errors will be caught and redirected to usage messages better
 * Options will have default arguments.
 * The top-level mode will become unnecessary.
 * Non-option arguments will be respected.